Non-Lucrative Residency (Retirement / International-Income / Remote Income-Management)

 Who is THIS RESIDENCY for?

 The Non-Lucrative Residency Permit is for applicants who wish to retire in Spain, or for those that are able to conduct their business remotely.

 This permit requires proof of receiving a regular income anywhere in the world either from a business activity, corporate dividends or interest on investments.
 It does not allow the applicant to officially work in Spain.

 Yes, it is possible to apply with your spouse and children who are dependents.

 Non Lucrative Residency are 3 periods of validity.
-Initially, a 1-year Spain residency permit is granted, followed by two 2-year residency renewals after which the applicant, meeting certain criteria.
-And it can be eligible for a permanent Spain residency card.
+Initially, a 1-year Spanish residency permit is granted, followed by two 2-year residency renewals after which the applicant, meeting certain criteria.
+And it can be eligible for a permanent Spanish residency card.

 It is also possible to apply for Spanish Citizenship (10 years of residency).

 The main applicant must be able to prove a monthly income of at least 4 times the I.P.R.E.M.
 (532€ x 4).
 And an additional 532€ per each family member co-applicant.